soffes/blog/published/2014-02-01-parting-ways-with-execute-ios/parting-ways-with-execute-ios.markdown

 ---
-title: Parting Ways with Execute iOS
+tags:
-categories: product
+- product
 ---

+# Parting Ways with Execute iOS

 It makes me incredibly sad to say, I am no longer involved with [Execute iOS](http://executeios.com).
 Josh Long now owns it all now.
 The course, app, website, etc. is all his now.
 Without going into too much detail, I decided it was best to part ways and focus on other things.
 Maybe one day I’ll post the whole story.